 All cabinets are equipped with a copper block for grounding feeder cables equipped with metallic shields or strength members.
 The grounding block provides eight 10-32 grounding studs.
-If a cable requires grounding, obtain a grounding kit and use it to connect a #6 stranded copper wire to the metallic components of the cable.
+If a cable requires grounding, connect a #6 stranded copper wire to the metallic components of the cable.
 Follow the instructions provided with the cable grounding kit to attach the grounding wire to the cable.
-Use the following procedure to connect the grounding wire to the grounding block:
+Use the following procedure to connect the grounding wire to the grounding wire to the grounding block:

-1. Route the cable grounding wire to the grounding block located in the lower right corner of the cabinet as shown in Figure 35.
+1. Route the cable grounding wire to the grounding block as shown in Figure 32.

-Figure 35.
+Figure 32.
 Location of Cable Grounding Block

 - 2. Crimp a ring terminal (not provided) onto the end of the cable grounding wire. - 3.
-Remove the protective plastic cap, nut, and flat washer from one of the grounding studs on the grounding block as shown in Figure 36. - 4.
-Use the nut and flat washer removed in step 3 to secure the grounding wire ring terminal to the grounding block.
+Remove the protective plastic cap, nut, and flat washer from one of the grounding studs on the grounding block as shown in Figure 33.

-Figure 36.
+Figure 33.
 Connecting Grounding Cable to Grounding Block

-5. Tighten the grounding stud nut to 25 to 30 lbs-force inches (2.8 to 3.4 Nm) of torque.
+- 4. Use the nut and flat washer removed in step 3 to secure the grounding wire ring terminal to the grounding block. - 5.
+Tighten the grounding stud nut to 25 to 30 lbs-force inches (2.8 to 3.4 Nm) of torque.